bar chart or graphs and their uses

 Akure507040

-Solution using bar chart
+Solution using a bar chart

 Using a graph sheet, choose a suitable scale for the graph, e.g. 1cm to represent 1o units, the graph (a multiple chart is then drawn.